Faculty Awards and Entitlements

 I. Types of Awards Available

-General Grants are designed to encourage research and other scholarly work which may include supplemental conference or other scholarly travel by eligible individuals.
-The 2022-23 application deadlines are: September 21, November 2, February 8 and April 5.
+Faculty Awards are designed to encourage research and other scholarly work, which may include supplemental conference or other scholarly travel by eligible individuals.
+The 2023-24 application deadlines are: September 20, November 1, February 7 and April 3.
 These deadlines must be strictly observed so that Committee members will have time to review applications before meeting.
-Extensions will not be granted.
+Deadline extensions will not be granted and late submissions will not be reviewed.
 Funds are limited to $3,000.
 The Committee may grant partial awards.

 • Special Dissertation Grants

 Special College funds are available to assist faculty in covering expenses connected with doctoral dissertations, and will be awarded retroactively.
-Applications will be due on the same dates as General Grants and must follow same application format.
+Applications will be due on the same dates as Faculty Awards and must follow the same application format.
 Tuition expenses are not covered.

 • Davis Awards

 The College's Davis Fund for Russian Area Studies has set aside a modest sum of money to help support faculty research in the field.
 Funds may be used to pay for research expenses relating to projects concerning Russia and/or other territories of the former Soviet Union.
 The applications should follow the same guidelines as Faculty Awards, but should specify "Davis Fund" in the application.
 Applicants are not required to be in Russian/Russian Area Studies.
-Applicants may apply for both the maximum $3,000 in Davis monies plus the maximum from Faculty Awards.
-These applications will be considered during any of the Faculty Award application rounds.
+Applicants may apply for both the maximum $3,000 in Davis monies plus the maximum for a Faculty Award.
+Davis Award applications will be considered during any of the Faculty Award application rounds.

 • Luce Moore Awards

-The College's Elisabeth Luce Moore Fund supports individual faculty awards related to world religions.
-Applicants from the Department of Religion may apply for both a Luce Moore Award of $3,000 and the maximum from other faculty awards.
-Faculty members in other departments may apply for a Luce Moore Award in lieu of other faculty awards.
+The College's Elisabeth Luce Moore Fund supports individual awards related to world religions.
+Applicants from the Department of Religion may apply for both a Luce Moore Award of $3,000 and the maximum $3,000 for a Faculty Award.
+Faculty members in other departments may apply for a Luce Moore Award in lieu of a Faculty Award.
 Funds may be used to pay for research expenses relating to projects concerning world religions, including research assistant funding and travel expenditures.
 The applications should follow the same guidelines as Faculty Awards, but should specify "Luce Moore Fund" in the application.

 • Open Access Awards